min2ha/ukwa-site/content/target/68882/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Theresa May’s Brexit strategy has failed.
-Parliament must take the lead

 Strongly criticises Theresa May's failed approach to the Brexit negotiations and calls for Parliament to "take the lead".